willuhm-js/blog-template/README.md

 # Blog
-A modern blog that uses MongoDB.
+A modern, light-theme blog that uses MongoDB and Bootstrap styling.

 ## Get Started
 ```bash